 2. Test entire finishing process over raw wood for adhesion before getting started.
 Contaminants from an existing finish can seep into the wood and impact results.

-If desired, thin with up to 15% distilled water or General Finishes Extender.
-Start by adding 5% in increments until you reach the desired consistency.
+Increase open time, if needed, with 10-15% General Finishes Extender if allowed by local regulations.
 GF Extender will improve flow and leveling and increase open time, which is helpful in dry climates.

 Apply 3 coats.
 More coats will not improve durability.

-Hand application: Apply a liberal amount of product using a synthetic bristle brush, foam brush, pad applicator, or roller.
+Hand application: Apply a liberal amount of product using a synthetic bristle brush, foam brush, pad applicator, or roller along the wood grain with smooth, even strokes & light lap lines.
 Avoid pressure and back brushing.
-Wipe along the wood grain using smooth, even strokes with light lap marks.
+Lap lines will tighten down as they dry.

 Spray application: Before spraying, strain topcoat through a fine-mesh filter.
 Spray wet films at 3-5-mil thickness.
 HVLP: 1.1mm-1.3mm spray tip, medium air cap.
 Verify tip sizes with your equipment supplier.
 See our general guide for spray tip sizes.
 Keep your gun at a 90° angle, 6-8" from the surface.
 On large, flat areas, use wet, even patterns 6-8" wide.
 For narrow surfaces, reduce the fan pattern to 2-3" wide to reduce overspray.
 Overlap each pass 25% to conceal lines.
 Wear a full filter respirator (NIOSH/MSHA-approved) and work in a ventilated space.
 Visit this FAQ for more information on spraying techniques.